(Photo: A portion of the documents leaked to NBC San Diego listing targeted journalists, activists, and an attorney.)

 TIJUANA, Mexico—Leaked US-Mexican government documents revealed both governments are maintaining a secret database targeting at least 59 journalists, activists, and an attorney as part of an intelligence-gathering mission under “Operation Secure Line,” based on their work reporting on and offering humanitarian aid to the recent caravans of migrants fleeing from violence and poverty.
 The National Lawyers Guild (NLG) condemns this practice as a blatant violation of civil liberties and attempt to intimidate those seeking to provide necessary, legal and legitimate aid to migrants and their families.

 An NLG delegation was in Tijuana investigating violations of migrants’ rights by US and Mexican authorities when the documents, titled “San Diego Sector Foreign Operations Branch: Migrant Caravan FY-2019, Suspected Organizers, Coordinators, Instigators and Media,” were uncovered.
 Prior to the leaked report, the delegation heard stories of hours-long interrogations, harassment, confiscation of electronic devices, and intimidation of activists and lawyers by immigration authorities on both sides of the border related to their humanitarian work, including members of Pueblo Sin Fronteras (PSF).
-Many activists who felt singled out by CBP correctly suspected that they were on a government watch list due to their association with the migrant caravan, especially following the detention of two journalists and attorneys with Al Otro Lado who were denied entry into Mexico earlier this month after being held and questioned for up to 10 hours.
+Many activists who felt singled out by CBP correctly suspected that they were on a government watch list due to their association with the migrant caravan, especially following the detention of two journalists and attorneys with Al Otro Lado who were denied entry into Mexico last month after being held and questioned for up to 10 hours.

 Alex Mensing, a US citizen living in Tijuana who helped coordinate the delegation’s meetings with domestic and international NGOs, as well as Mexican human rights and immigration authorities, chose not to accompany the delegation to San Diego on Wednesday for meetings with the ACLU, Border Angels, and the International Rescue Committee.
 Mensing has been repeatedly stopped for secondary questioning by US Customs and Border Patrol (CBP) in a clear effort to intimidate PSF and other volunteers.
 “It’s worrisome, but not surprising,” Mensing told Telemundo yesterday.
 “I was taken into a concrete cell for interrogation and they took my phone, scanned all my notebooks, all the papers I brought… It angers me that the government is using taxpayer funds to create a database meant to intimidate people.”
 For the last four months, Mensing has attempted to obtain information directly from CBP about his repeated questioning to no avail.